Voting and elections

 How a disclosure is made

-Candidates and donors must make the disclosure on a LG 9A Disclosure of Gifts form and submitted to the Chief Executive Officer.
+Candidates must make the disclosure on a LG 9A Disclosure of Gifts form and submitted to the Chief Executive Officer.

 The Chief Executive Officer is required to establish and maintain a public electoral gift register located on the City's website.